-Our Board approved an Employee Incentive Compensation Plan (the "Incentive Compensation Plan") to provide periodic incentive bonus opportunities to our employees, effective upon Closing.
+Our Board approved the Incentive Compensation Plan to provide periodic incentive bonus opportunities to our employees, effective upon the closing of the Merger.

 The Incentive Compensation Plan allows the plan's administrator to grant incentive awards, generally payable in cash, to employees selected by the compensation committee, including the executive officers of the Company, based upon performance goals established by the compensation committee.